 You can configure storage zones controller to divide the persistent storage layout.
 This increases the maximum number of files per zone for some types of storage arrays from less than a half million to ten million or more.
 If you need additional capacity, you can change the default.

 To enable storage zones controller to store files in multiple folders

-Editing the Registry incorrectly can cause serious problems that may require you to reinstall your operating system.
+Editing the Registry incorrectly can cause serious problems that might require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.

 Restart IIS on the storage zones controllers when you are finished editing the registry.